King Star King

-King Star King is an American adult animated web series created by J.J.
-Villard for Adult Swim; Eric Kaplan also worked on the series' pilot episode.
+King Star King is an American adult animated web series created by JJ Villard for Cartoon Network's nighttime programming block Adult Swim.
 The series aired on the network's online video streaming service Adult Swim Video on June 15, 2014 before it was aired on TV.
+Eric Kaplan also worked on the series' pilot episode.

-A TV special King Star King!/!/!/ aired on February 13, 2023, and it revealed his real name being "Greg McNelson".
-The special also takes place on Christmas.
+Villard would later create JJ Villard's Fairy Tales for Cartoon Network Studios and Adult Swim.
+A TV special sequel using the same visual style titled King Star King!/!/!/ aired on February 13, 2023 on Adult Swim.

 Synopsis

 The series revolves around the titular character, King Star King (Tommy Blacha): a tall, blond muscular man.
 After seducing his love, Princess Snow White, he falls from his higher plane of existence to serve as a fry cook in a run-down waffle house.
 In order to reclaim his place in the heavens, he must battle his amnesia to defeat the evil Spring Bunny (Eric Kaplan) and rescue Snow White.